QubesOS/qubes-posts/2015-12-08-qubes-OS-3-1-rc1-has-been-released.md

 layout: post
 title: "Qubes OS 3.1 rc1 has been released!"
 date: 2015-12-08
+categories:
-categories: releases
+  - releases
 download_url: /downloads/
-author: Qubes OS
+author: Marek Marczykowski
 ---
 Today we're releasing the first release candidate of Qubes 3.1.
 This release is focused on usability and hardware compatibility.
 As [previously